 II.
 Background and Statutory Findings

-EPA received a request to extend the use of imidacloprid on turnips and garden beets for this year's growing season due to the continuing emergency with beetles and aphids on blueberries in New Jersey and Michigan.
+EPA received a request to extend the use of imidacloprid on blueberries for this year's growing season due to the continuing emergency with beetles and aphids on blueberries in New Jersey and Michigan.
 After having reviewed the submission, EPA concurs that emergency conditions exist.
-EPA has authorized under FIFRA section 18 the use of imidacloprid on turnips and garden beets for control of oriental beetles and blueberry aphids in New Jersey and Japanese beetle grubs in Michigan.
+EPA has authorized under FIFRA section 18 the use of imidacloprid on blueberries for control of oriental beetles and blueberry aphids in New Jersey and Japanese beetle grubs in Michigan.

 III.
 Objections and Hearing Requests

 Under section 408(g) of the FFDCA, as amended by the FQPA, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 The EPA procedural regulations which govern the submission of objections and requests for hearings appear in 40 CFR part 178.
 Although the procedures in those regulations require some modification to reflect the amendments made to the FFDCA by the FQPA of 1996, EPA will continue to use those procedures, with appropriate adjustments, until the necessary modifications can be made.
 The new section 408(g) provides essentially the same process for persons to “object” to a regulation for an exemption from the requirement of a tolerance issued by EPA under new section 408(d), as was provided in the old FFDCA sections 408 and 409.
 However, the period for filing objections is now 60 days, rather than 30 days.

 A. What Do I Need to Do to File an Objection or Request a Hearing?